The-SamminAter/lol-limewire/README.md

 # lol, limewire
-A personal project, I don't really know what it is yet
+A personal project, I don't really know what it is yet.

+I guess it's me seeing how far I can go with bash, as that is currently my main language.
+I find it interesting how it is possible to reach/do the same things in different languages, to an extent at least.

+---

 There is a degree of probability that either a part of it or it as a whole don't work